CloudLabsAI-Azure/AIW-DevOps/Challenges/Module1-ImprovingDeveloperFlow/Step-By-Step/DEVWF-T002-SBS.md

     ```

     ![In this screenshot, node ./server.js & has been typed and run at the command prompt, which starts the API as a background process.](https://raw.githubusercontent.com/CloudLabsAI-Azure/AIW-DevOps/main/Assets/image47.png)

+``Note: If you get the pop-up for forwarded port after the run, please click on open you will be directed to forwarded port. you can skip step 2 and 3 as you already got the forwarded port  ``

 1. Test the API using your browser.
 In the GitHub Codespace navigate to the Remote Explorer and create a new Forwarded Port